What’s in the Dairy-free Fridge?

 - Dragonfly, Clear Spot and other brands available from your health store, often organic

-- If you live in a largish town or city, look for your local Oriental supermarket - they also stock tofu of different varieties and it’s often much cheaper than elsewhere
+- If you live in a largish town or city, look for your local Asian supermarket - they also stock tofu of different varieties and it’s often much cheaper than elsewhere

 Yeast Flakes – also add a slightly cheesy taste to savoury dishes.
 Marigold (the vegetable stock powder people) make it; it’s available in large tubs with ‘Marigold Engevita’ on the side.
 Available from good supermarkets or health stores.